 Meanwhile, fire was being exchanged between the flotilla and the German gun batteries.
 Many motor boats were destroyed, and not all the evacuation boats were able to reach the docks.
 Having set the scuttling charges on the Campbeltown, many of its crew were evacuated.
-But with 100 commandos still on shore, Newman realised that they could no longer be rescued by sea.
+But with 100 commandos still on shore, Newman realized that they could no longer be rescued by sea.

 Gathering the survivors, he gave them three orders:

 - To do their best to get back to England;

 - Not to surrender until all their ammunition was exhausted;

 - Not to surrender at all if they could help it.